8 cities like New York that never sleep

 - Top 5 areas: Tsim Sha Tsui, Lan Kwai Fong, Mongkok, Lantau, Causeway Bay

-- Must see and do: Visit Lantau Island and the Big Buddha, shop at the Ladies’ Market, take the tram up to The Peak, watch the Symphony of Lights, take a harbour cruise
+- Must see and do: Visit Lantau Island and the Big Buddha, shop at the Ladies’ Market, take the tram up to The Peak, watch the Symphony of Lights, take a harbour cruise and visit Disneyland

 - Best way to get around: You can take taxis, use the MTR railway network, buses or trams to get around Hong Kong.
 The Octopus card allows you take public transport and also make purchases at convenience stores.